oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

 The following command
 generates training data in the CEDR format for the collection `manner` and the field `text_raw`.
-The traing data is generated from the split `bitext`, whereas split `dev1` is used to generate eval data:
+The traing data is generated from the split `bitext`, whereas split `dev1` is used to generate validation data:
 ```
 scripts/export_train/export_cedr.sh \
   manner \